GaloyMoney/blink/docs/hydra.md

 ## create a OAuth2 client

-Think of the client as the service that need to get the delegation access
+Think of the client as the service that needs to get the delegation access

 If you use concourse, you, as the end user, will login with Google Workspace.
 The client is concourse in this example.